bdaiinstitute/spot_ros2/examples/simple_walk_forward/README.md

 ```python
         self._robot_command_client = ActionClientWrapper(RobotCommand, 'robot_command')
 ```
 The wrapper we use here automatically waits for the action server to become available during construction.
-It also offers the send_goal_and_wait function we’ll use later without the risk of deadlock.
+It also offers the `send_goal_and_wait` function that we’ll use later.
 Before we can walk around, we need to claim the robot’s lease, power it on, and stand it up.
 We can do all of these via the spot commander:
 ```python
     def initialize_robot(self):
         self.get_logger().info('Claiming robot')